 Can information sent in an SMS be intercepted in the airwaves before it reaches the mobile device?

+Yes but it is encrypted.
 Once an SMS is sent it does not leave the carriers network until it is delivered to the intended handset.
 The servers sending the messages require the incoming and outgoing messages to be sent over a dedicated VPN or through HTTPS over SSH and require the messages to be encrypted.
 Messages traveling between the cell tower and the mobile handset are encrypted.
 That said, the encryption used in GSM has been cracked and a sophisticated hacker could obtain sensitive or confidential data.
 It safe, but not 100% secure.
-MMS on the other hand leverages can use an additional layer of HTTPS encryption so when the data is transmitted to the device it would not be able to be decrypted if it was sniffed.
-It is unknown whether all carriers utilize HTTPS for MMS.
+MMS on the other hand leverages can use an additional layer of HTTPS encryption so when the data is transmitted to the device it would not be able to be decrypted.